amdghasemi/amdghasemi.github.io/_pages/ML4Eng_ECE601_Sp24.md

 ### Hands-On Projects

 Practical application was a cornerstone of the course, with projects designed to challenge students to apply machine learning algorithms, including GNNs and LLMs, to real-world engineering problems.
-These projects fostered not only technical skills but also critical thinking and innovation.
+These projects will fostere not only technical skills but also critical thinking and innovation.

-### Outcome

-The **Machine Learning for Engineers** course was highly successful, with students gaining not only a comprehensive understanding of machine learning principles and techniques but also practical experience in applying these concepts to engineer solutions.